glauberss2007/DEVOPS-azure/terraform/readme.md

     export AWS_SECRET_ACCESS_KEY="SECRETKEY"

 - Step 04 - Creating AWS S3 Buckets with Terraform
+edit main.tf file:

+    # plan - execute
+    resource "aws_s3_bucket" "my_s3_bucket"{
+      bucket = "my-s3-bucket-infocs-glauber-1"
+    }

+command to confirme what terraform will do:

+    terraform plan

+execute the terraform planed (30 s):

+    terraform apply

+Then you can confirm that the new s3 ucket resource was created

 - Step 05 - Playing with Terraform State - Desired, Known and Actual

+  Terraform check if there any changes on main.tf and also create a json file with more details of resources applied How it owrks:

+  # STAGES
+  # DESIRED (main.tf) - KNOWN (terraform.tfstate) - ACTUAL (changes in the cloud)

+  Edit bucket s3 name on terraform nad apply

+  enablin versions on bucket editing main.tf:

+# plan - execute
+    resource "aws_s3_bucket" "my_s3_bucket"{
+      bucket = "my-s3-bucket-infocs-glauber-2"
+      versioning {
+        enabled = true
+        }
+    }

 - Step 06 - Playing with Terraform Console
+Using terraform console

+    terraform console

+Use the typeOfResoucer.nameOfResource on terraform console

+get information about an resource (bucket):

+    > aws_s3_bucket.my_s3_bucket

+check more abaout an specific feature that has his description inside an square bracket (zero because it is the first element)

+    > aws_s3_bucket.my_s3_bucket.versioning[0].enabled

+to get informtion directly after main.tf file executes, insert follow line in main.tf:

+    output "my_s3_bucket_versioning" {
+      value = aws_s3_bucket.my_s3_bucket.versioning[0].enabled
+    }

+then

+    terraform apply -refresh=false

+for complete details edit main.tf:

+      output "my_s3_bucket_details" {
+      value = aws_s3_bucket.my_s3_bucket
+    }

+then use -refresh=false parameter to do not refresh all jn file against real infra (faster excution)

+    terraform apply -refresh=false

-- Step 07 - Creating AWS IAM User with Terraform
+- Step 07 - Creating AWS IAM User with Terraform add in min.tf file:

+    resource "aws_iam_user" "my_iam_user" {
+      name = "my_iam_user_glauber"
+    }

+then use the follow comando to stroe the plan result in a locla file

+    terraform plan -out iam.tfplan

+after confirm the planned you can apply it executing the generated tfplan file:

+    terraform apply "iam.tfplan"

+ teh execution is faster then without and plan file because it doens not compare

+ add output line in tho show iam user details

+      output "my_iam_user_complete_details" {
+        value = aws_s3_bucket.my_iam_user
+    }

+ tehn

+    terraform apply -refresh=false

+check details form terrafior console:

+    terraform console

+    > aws_iam_user.my_iam_user

 - Step 08 - Updating AWS IAM User Name with Terraform

+Terrafor is vey intelignet, it means, depending on resource, the rename will operate in diferent ways

+rename a bucket will delete the acua one and rcreate another

+rename a user will change it instead of recrete as a bucket resource

+to execute an iam name change only in one resource of main.tf file, you must update it with the new name:

+    resource "aws_iam_user" "my_iam_user" {
+      name = "my_iam_user_glaubersoares"
+    }

+then,

+    terraform apply -target=aws_iam_user.my_iam_user

+confirm with yes

 - Step 09 - Understanding Terraform tfstate files in depth

+terraform.tfstate is the actual last applyed chenges

+terraform.tfstate.backup is the previous confguration file

+renaming both file "terraform.tfstate.001" and "terraform.tfstate.backup.001", terraform lost his "KNOW" state

+so if you execute

+    terraform plan

+it will return the creation of bucket and iam already existent.

+Without the KNOWN file terraform cant map the resource nformation with the one in te clouyd, and them, will try to create the resources again.
+The KNOWN file has datails needed to access and edit the resources in cloud.

 - Step 10 - gitignore Terraform tfstate files
+Terraform never can be part of an git version control.

+It is very important to create a "gitignore" file in teh same folder of tfsates files

+# terraform excludes
+*.tfstate
+*.tfstate.backup
+.terraform

+The terrform state has sensitive information so you must no share it

 - Step 11 - Refactoring Terraform files - Variables, Main and Outputs

 - Step 12 - Creating Terraform Project for Multiple IAM Users
 - Step 13 - Playing with Terraform Commands - fmt, show and console
 - Step 14 - Recovering from Errors with Terraform